Kanał Zero

-Kanał Zero (Polish for "Channel Zero") is a Polish general-interest YouTube channel founded on 24 October 2023 by Krzysztof Stanowski, officially launched on 1 February 2024 and since 8 October 2025 satellite channel "Kanał Zero TV".
+Kanał Zero (Polish for "Channel Zero") is a Polish general-interest YouTube channel founded by Krzysztof Stanowski on 24 October 2023 and officially launched on 1 February 2024.
+On 8 October 2025, the National Broadcasting Council granted a satellite licence for the television channel Kanał Zero TV.
 The channel has garnered over 2 million subscribers and accumulated more than 939 million views of its uploaded content.